Waingaro River (Tasman)

 The Waingaro River is a river of the Tasman Region of New Zealand's South Island.

+Geography

 Waingaro River initially flows east down a straight valley formed by the southern flanks of Snowdon Range and the northern flanks of Lockett Range within Kahurangi National Park.
 The headwater is near the 1604 m Waingaro Peak within the Lockett Range, accessible via a tramping track from Fenella Hut.
 Shortly upstream of the confluence with the Stanley River, the only bridge over the Waingaro River is located.
 This simple suspension bridge gives access for trampers to Waingaro Forks Hut.

 Downstream from here, the Waingaro River turns to flow generally north close to the eastern edge of Kahurangi National Park.
 Once it reaches the Takaka Plains it flows northeast to reach the Tākaka River eight kilometres south of Tākaka, just downstream where State Highway 60 crosses the Tākaka River.